 AIM OF THE SOCIETY

-The 1960s is remembered in the history of India for some of the worst droughts.
-Geographically, the droughts covered western and central indian states of Bihar, Uttar Pradesh and Maharastra.
-Here it was meeting the demand of water for drinking and irrigation (food Production) that drove the conceptualization and formation of a technical support organization called AFPRO, an acronym for Action for Food Production.
-An outcome of a national level consultation, a group of five organizations shaped our formation – Indian Social Institute (ISI), Indo- Global Social Service Society (IGSSS), Catholic Charities India, now known as Caritas India, Committee on Gift Supplies (CORAGS) established by the National Christian Council of the Protestant Churches of India and OXFAM.
+The 1960s are remembered in the history of India for some of the worst droughts.
+Geographically, the droughts covered western and central Indian states of Bihar, Uttar Pradesh, and Maharashtra.
+Here it was meeting the demand of water for drinking and irrigation (food production) that drove the conceptualization and formation of a technical support organisation called AFPRO, an acronym for Action for Food Production.
+An outcome of a national level consultation, a group of five organisations shaped AFPRO’s formation – Indian Social Institute (ISI), Indo-Global Social Service Society (IGSSS), Catholic Charities India, now known as Caritas India, Committee on Gift Supplies (CORAGS) and OXFAM.

 Comments are closed.